2011 Eastern Kentucky Colonels football team

 The 2011 Eastern Kentucky Colonels football team represented Eastern Kentucky University in the 2011 NCAA Division I FCS football season.
 The Colonels were led by fourth-year head coach Dean Hood and played their home games at Roy Kidd Stadium.
 They were a member of the Ohio Valley Conference (OVC).
 Eastern Kentucky finished the season with an overall record 7–5 with a 6–2 mark in OVC play.
-They share dthe conference title with Jacksonville State and Tennessee Tech.
-They received an at–large bid in the FCS playoffs, where they lost in the first round to James Madison.
+They shared the conference title with Jacksonville State and Tennessee Tech.
+They received an at-large bid to the FCS playoffs, where they lost in the first round to James Madison.